schmecs/journal/Readme.md

 Journal is a native Android app for recording and reading simple text entries.
-* Uses Google authentication to sign in.
+* Uses Google authentication to sign in (but no cloud sync implemented)
 * All data stored in the device data directory in a SQLite database.
 * User can add an entry via (+) button.
 Upon clicking "Save" the entry is added to the database.
 * User can read their old entries by clicking the history button.
 Data from the database is loaded into a recyclerview in descending order by timestamp.